PLAYGROUND // PUG

 Write Pug, see compiled HTML instantly.
 Works offline.
 No setup required.

-Write Pug code and see the compiled output in real-time.
-No build setup required.
+Write Pug code, see the compiled output as you type.
+No build setup, no watchers, no waiting.

-Syntax highlighting, auto-completion, error detection, and Prettier formatting built-in.
+Syntax highlighting, auto-completion, error detection, and Prettier formatting — all built in.

 What is Pug? #